 Word of Caution:

-Do not expect this to have the same texture or density as traditional banana bread.
+Please do not expect this paleo banana bread to have the same texture or density as traditional banana bread made from regular flour.
 Instead, you’re aiming for a soft loaf that borders on a very firm custard.
 It sounds strange but you’re essentially making a baked banana omelet since the coconut and almond flour doesn’t have enough starch to hold things together beyond that.
 However, the bread will stand, even rise a bit, and will undoubtedly look like ‘bread’.

 This Paleo Banana Bread is delicious.
 It’s beautiful, moist in the centre and tastes like a cloud.
 It’s also dead-simple to make and perfect for non-bakers!